javieramayapat/javieramayapat/README.md

 # Hi I´m Javier Amaya👋

-I am a software development engineer who is passionate about technology, languages and culture.
+I am a software Engineer who is passionate about technology, languages and culture.
 Some technologies I enjoy working include Python and JavaScript, I also strengthen myself professionally with the practice of a robust framework such as Django and FastAPI.

-- 🚀 My favorite study plataforms are Platzi💚 and FreeCodeCamp🧬.
+- 🚀 My favorite study platafor is Platzi💚.
 - 💬 Ask me about whatever you want.
 I am interested in helping and sharing.
 - 🌱 I´m currently learning Python with FastAPI to enhance my Backend skills.
 - 📊 My growth never stops because I apply the continuous improvement method in both professional and personal.